 Let’s talk about food for a moment.
 I know you guys are very discerning when it comes to art and design, but how about food?
 Are you very particular about that also, or not at all?

 Alvin: Yes, food is at the top of the list actually.
 That’s why our office is here, because there’s a lot of good food in the area.
 We are foodies.

-Alvin: Let me think… this is a tough question (laughs).
-Okay, William will be Katsu Curry, because he really loves this dish, but he’s also a critical person, so he’s spicy like the curry.
-I’m Rojak.
-I think I’m slightly ADD, and also I like too many things?
-So I tend to dabble in a lot of things.
-And Jackson will be… Boon Tong Kee chicken rice.
+Jackson would be… Boon Tong Kee chicken rice.
 He’s the most proper amongst the all of us, and he’s a very structured, organized and tidy person… very Boon Tong Kee.
-And Melvin would be… he’s Muifan because his personality is quite mysterious, and Muifan is mysterious as well.
+As for Melvin, he would be… Muifan because his personality is quite mysterious, and Muifan is mysterious as well.
 It’s not something you can order everywhere, not every zichar stall has it.

 (Jackson joins the interview)

 Jackson, apparently you’re best embodied by Boon Tong Kee chicken rice.